Free Consultation

 July 16, 2024

-What is a HIPAA-Compliant Email?
+What is a HIPAA-Compliant email?

 IMPORTANT!
-HIPAA-compliant email does not mean a fully secure and untouchable email.
+A HIPAA-compliant email does not mean a fully secure and untouchable email.
 HIPAA compliance does not ensure you or your employees will never fall victim to a phishing attack, email compromise, or human error.
 Rather, it sets a minimum standard for securing email communications and helps mitigate the risks of impermissible disclosures and breaches of unsecured PHI.

-So, let’s dive deeper into the requirements for making your email HIPAA-compliant.
+So, let’s dive deeper into the requirements for making your email HIPAA compliant.

-The Security Rule and HIPAA Email Compliance
+The HIPAA Security Rule and email compliance

 Administrative safeguards for a HIPAA-compliant email